 Resolutions placed before the Board of Directors shall be decided by a majority of votes.

-The Chair will not vote unless that vote would impact the outcome, i.e. either break a tie so a motion passes or cause a tie so a motion fails.
+The Chair will not vote unless that vote would impact the outcome, i.e. either break a tie vote so a motion passes or cause a tie so a motion fails.
 If the Chair does not want to change the outcome, the Chair is not obliged to vote.

 11. INDEMNIFICATION

-Every director or officer of the Centre and their executors, administrators and estate shall be indemnified and saved harmless, out of the funds of the Centre, from and against:
+Provided that the Director or officer has acted in a manner consistent with the requirements for due diligence and reasonable prudence set out in Article 9.02 of this by-law, every Director or officer of the Centre and their executors, administrators and estate shall be indemnified and saved harmless, out of the funds of the Centre, from and against:

 All costs, charges and expenses whatsoever that the Director sustains or incurs in or about any action, suit or proceeding which is brought, commenced or prosecuted against them, to which the officer or Director is made a party by reason of being or having been a Director or officer of the Centre, or in respect of any act, deed, matter or thing whatsoever, made, done or permitted by them, in or about the execution, in good faith, of the duties of their office or in respect of any such liability;